dlund9182/dlund9182/README.md

 cold place like Dome A has very little wind.
 On the other end of the spectrum a 0 would be considered the exact opposite of the worst weather in the world.

 For a location to be considered it has to have weather forecast info from both websites so Dome A actually isn't considered since I only have weather forecast data from one website.
-So here are the current results from the data I have so far.
-Keep in mind that this hasn't been even a full year of data and as of this writing its Summer in
+So here are the results for a full year of data for 2022.
-Northern Hemisphere and Winter in the Southern Hemisphere, mountains in the Southern Hemisphere come out on top as having the worst weather but once it hits fall in Northern
-Hemisphere the results would start to switch in favor of the Northern Hemisphere.
-Thats why to really make a more objective assesment we really do need a number of full years of data.
-Well I actually do have a full years worth of Data for 2022 and here are the results

 'Mount Saint Elias': 0.6761311594690332